 *Leave the ATV or UTV at home.
 Never show up pulling an ATV or a UTV on a trailer, because many farmers and ranchers don’t want them on their property.
 Once you gain a landowner’s confidence you might investigate the use of an ATV or UTV.

 *Help after bad weather.
-Do show up after a bad weather event to see if the landowner needs help with anything on his or her place.
-It may be clean up or assistance with replacing or restoring things.
+Do show up after an inclement weather event to see if the landowner needs help with anything on their place.
+It may be clean up or assistance with fixing something.

 *Pertinent contact info.
-After acquiring permission to hunt from the landowner, make certain you know the best way to get a hold of him or her for future reference.
+After acquiring permission to hunt from the landowner, find out the best way to get a hold of him or her for future reference.

-If you’re complaining about not having any private land to hunt, ask yourself a couple questions: What am I going to do to improve the likelihood of me being able to hunt this piece of ground?
+If you’re complaining about not having any private land to hunt, ask yourself a few questions: What am I going to do to improve the likelihood of me being able to hunt a piece of ground?
 How can I do a better job of selling myself?
+Am I always on the lookout for potential hunting access opportunities?

-I believe within each of us, there is a sales-person and we need to harness that part of ourselves.
+I believe within each of us, there is a sales-person and we need to harness that part of ourselves and continue to keep an eye out for any possibilities to hunt private land.

 If reaching out to numerous landowners means that I could make tremendous memories, create lasting friendships and have an opportunity to harvest game for the dinner table on a good piece of ground, why wouldn’t I do it?
 A famous quote by American inventor, Thomas Edison, comes to mind, which reads: